jamesgyoung/sds-quick-map/README.md

 ### Code management

 Tasks are worked on from distinct branches.
-They named use the convention `issue-{issue-number}`.
-When a task is completed a pull request can be opened that can merge a task branch into the master project branch.
+Branches are named using the convention `issue-{issue-number}`.
+When a task is completed a pull request can be opened that can merge a task-branch into the master project branch.

 ### Risk Register